poseidon/matchbox/Documentation/bootkube.md

     ssh core@172.15.0.21

-and run the following commands *on the node*.
+and run the following command *on the node*.

     sudo ./bootkube-start